 The Golden State Killer didn’t get his nickname until true-crime writer Michelle McNamara coined it for him.
-The late author’s 2018 book about the serial killer, I’ll Be Gone In The Dark, has since led to an HBO documentary series about the case — and potentially helped solve it.
+The late author’s 2018 book about the serial killer, I’ll Be Gone In The Dark, has since led to an HBO documentary series about the case — and helped solve it.

 Identifying the Golden State Killer has been a decades-long challenge.
 Initially known as the East Area Rapist and the Original Night Stalker, his most prolific crime spree began in 1976.